SplendidCube/ansible.role.prep/docs/deployment.md

 # Deployment and Development Process

-This document describes the development workflow and deployment process for `[PROJECT_NAME]`, including setup, quality assurance, and technology-specific procedures.
+This document describes the development workflow and deployment process for `ansible.role.prep`, including setup, quality assurance, and technology-specific procedures.

 ## Overview